Skip to main content

 • “The gameplay here is very fun and reactive and the spells really add something here to make it stand out from just being a Hotline Miami clone; the game also has good replay value with randomly generated level layouts, modifiers, and difficulty options.”

-• “Passive powers would have been more unique, which would have added more replayability.”
+• “Passive powers would've been more unique, would've added more replayability.”

 • humor

-• “Although the story is absolute nonsense, Anubis and the main guy have some funny lines and bounce off each other well.”
+• “It's the best Hotline-like game I've played in a long time, great soundtrack, and while the story is absolute nonsense, Anubis and the main guy have some funny lines and bounce off each other well.”

 • atmosphere